vember31/home-ops/README.md

 ## 📖 Overview

 This is a mono repository for my home infrastructure and Kubernetes cluster.
-I try to adhere to Infrastructure as Code (IaC) and GitOps practices using tools like [Kubernetes](https://kubernetes.io/), [Flux](https://github.com/fluxcd/flux2) and [Renovate](https://github.com/renovatebot/renovate).
+This follows Infrastructure as Code (IaC) and GitOps practices using [Kubernetes](https://kubernetes.io/), [Flux](https://github.com/fluxcd/flux2) and [Renovate](https://github.com/renovatebot/renovate).

 ## ⛵ Kubernetes